flutter/website/src/docs/cookbook/design/drawer.md

 ---
 title: Add a Drawer to a screen
 prev:
-  title: "Fade a Widget in and out"
+  title: Fade a Widget in and out
   path: /docs/cookbook/animation/opacity-animation
 next:
-  title: "Displaying SnackBars"
+  title: Displaying SnackBars
   path: /docs/cookbook/design/snackbars
 ---